alexmeinhold/yang-not-yang/README.md

 # Yang-not-Yang Image Classifier
-Image Classifier to determine whether Andrew Yang is in a given image
+Image Classifier to determine whether Andrew Yang is in a given image or not

 ## Installation
 ```bash